Ever notice that your stock levels don’t match your records?

 From there, the frequency of a physical inventory count depends on a number of factors, including:

-- Whether you use inventory technology such as a POS system and barcode scanners
+- Whether you use inventory technology such as a POS system or bar code scanners

 Let’s say you’re a small clothing boutique with 120 SKUs.
 There aren’t many items to count, and it likely wouldn’t take up too much of your time.
 So, a complete physical inventory count every month would be reasonable.